 However, this method is overkill and unnecessary.
 The only benefit is that the extra layer of bags will protect against puncture.
 But, for that, you could just keep your Mylar bags in a bucket.

 Note that you should NOT put a vacuum sealed bag in a Mylar bag with an oxygen absorber (the OA between the vacuum sealer bag and Mylar).
 While vacuum sealer bags do leak, they don’t leak much right away.
 So, the vacuum sealer bag could prevent the OA from doing its job.
 Oxygen will remain in the vacuum sealer bag and cause the food to spoil.

 Can You Use a Vacuum Sealer to Seal Mylar Bags?

 Some vacuum sealers do get hot enough to seal Mylar bags.
-However, vacuum sealers generally don’t do a good job of sealing thicker Mylar bags.
-It is more reliable to use an iron or hair iron to seal the Mylar bags.
+However, vacuum sealers generally don’t do a good job sealing thicker Mylar bags.
+Using an iron or hair iron to seal the Mylar bags is more reliable.